devtahmid/Scripts/Print deadlock information/README.md

 ### Drawback <br>
-Script assumes that the **two patterns are not present in the same line**
+Script assumes that the two patterns are not present in the same line, and there is only one occurence of a pattern in a single line